Food Lion: History

-Throughout the mid-1990s, the company canceled leases for new stores and closed scores of its newly built outlets in recently established markets such as Dallas/Fort Worth, Houston, and Oklahoma City.
+Throughout the mid-1990s, the company canceled leases for new stores and closed scores of its newly built outlets in recently established markets, such as Dallas/Fort Worth, Houston, and Oklahoma City.
 Citing double-digit same-store sales declines for the quarter ending in September 1997, Delhaize announced that it was canceling its Midwest expansion, exiting all markets in Texas, Oklahoma, and Louisiana, and closing its 6-year-old distribution center in Roanoke, Texas.
-A bruised and battered Food Lion was forced to recede back to the East Coast, where it faced increasing competition from competitors with larger stores, better customer service, and more variety and amenities; these included regional winners such as Ingles, Harris Teeter, and Publix; newcomers such as specialty retailer Whole Foods Market; and expanding national chains such as Kroger, Target, and Wal-Mart.
+Struggling, Food Lion was forced to recede back to the East Coast, where it faced increasing competition from competitors with larger stores, better customer service, and more variety and amenities; these included regional winners, such as Ingles, Harris Teeter, and Publix; newcomers, such as specialty retailer Whole Foods Market; and expanding national chains, such as Kroger, Target, and Wal-Mart.

 Beginning in 2003, Food Lion became active in "market renewals" in which every year Food Lion picks certain cities in their operating area where they remodel stores and update the product offerings.
-That same year, Food Lion remodeled 68 stores in the Raleigh-Durham, North Carolina market, followed by 65 stores in the Charlotte area in 2004.
+That same year, Food Lion remodeled 68 stores in the Raleigh-Durham, North Carolina, market, followed by 65 stores in the Charlotte area in 2004.
 In 2006, Food Lion advanced their market renewals program by using demographic and geographic data to figure out whether certain stores should be branded as Food Lion, Bloom, or Bottom Dollar.
 If the data supported that an already existing Food Lion was adequate for a certain community, the location would simply be remodeled.
 Should the data support otherwise, the Food Lion store would be remodeled and rebranded as either Bloom or Bottom Dollar.
 In early 2012, Food Lion closed 113 stores.
-These were in Georgia, North and South Carolina, Kentucky, and Tennessee as well as all the stores in Florida.
+These were in Georgia, North and South Carolina, Kentucky, and Tennessee, as well as all the stores in Florida.